 Not so good:

 The growth (if we can categorize it like that) of my site is painfully slow.
-I tried different things to get more traffic but after paying for ads twice I decided to never ever do it again.
+I tried different things to get more traffic but after paying for ads twice on Facebook I decided to never ever do it again.
 I don’t want to support the (evil) social media platforms in any way.
+Unfortunately, I’m still struggling to find a decent way to promote my site.

 I’m constantly feeling like an imposter (the imposture syndrome is a real thing!).
 As mentioned, even though I re-read my posts a bunch of times before publishing them, I make a lot of grammatical errors.
 This makes me doubt my work.